dwilliams-genesis/runs-n-poses/README.md

 See `input_preparation.ipynb` for instructions on how to prepare the input for the four benchmarked methods.
 This requires `inputs.json`.
 See the `examples/inputs` folder for an example of an input file for each method.
 See `examples/utils` for example commands to run predictions with each benchmarked method.
 To execute those command please follow instructions on their github pages.

-## Extracting Accuracy Scores
+## Extracting Accuracy Metrics

-See the `examples/utils`, `examples/analysis` and `extract_scores.ipynb` for instructions on how to run accuracy scoring and extract relevant scores for each method.
+See the `examples/utils`, `examples/analysis` and `extract_scores.ipynb` for instructions on how to run accuracy scoring and extract relevant accuracy metrics for each method.
 This requires `ground_truth.tar.gz`, `inputs.json` and `annotations.csv`.

 ## Similarity scoring

-See `similarity_scoring.py` for how we calculated the similarity scores.
+See `similarity_scoring.py` for how we calculated the similarity metrics.
 This requires an entire copy of the PDB, the PLINDER dataset, and large amounts of memory.
 The same functionality will shortly be added to [PLINDER](https://github.com/plinder-org/plinder).
 The processed output of this script can be found in `train_similarity_scores.parquet`.